-The Stones recorded this in the musically rich but luxury deprived city of Sheffield, Alabama, where Jerry Wexler of The Stones' label, Atlantic Records, often sent his acts.
-The Rolling Stones arrived in Sheffield on December 2, 1969, stayed until the 4th, then performed their fateful Altamont Speedway concert on December 6, where they performed this song live for the first time.
-At the show, a fan was stabbed to death by a Hell's Angels security guard.
+The Rolling Stones recorded this in the musically rich but luxury deprived city of Sheffield, Alabama, where Jerry Wexler of the group's label, Atlantic Records, often sent his acts.
+The Stones arrived in Sheffield on December 2, 1969, stayed until the 4th, then performed their fateful Altamont Speedway concert on December 6, where they performed this song live for the first time.
+At the show, a fan was stabbed to death by a Hells Angels security guard.

 " and "You Gotta Move

 " also came out of these sessions, making it a very productive stop.
 The engineer at the Muscle Shoals sessions was Jimmy Johnson, the producer/guitarist who was one of the studio's founders.
 The Rolling Stones engineer Glyn Johns added overdubs in England (including horns), but he left Johnson's mix intact.
 Johnson says that Johns called him from England to compliment him on the mix.